fc7/actix-qrcode/README.md

 The app exposes the `/qrcode` API endpoint which accepts a `content` string as query parameter.
 It returns a PNG in the body with a QRCode that encodes the string.

+By default it listens to port 8080, which can be modified through the env variable `PORT`.

+The provided `Dockerfile` can be used to build a container image for the microservice.

+The endpoints `/health/readiness` and `/health/liveness` are also provided for compatibility with [Knative Serving](https://knative.dev/docs/serving/).